mvemjsun/mock_server/README.md

 The core idea behind this tool is having the ability to quickly and easily create mock responses for URLs that respond to HTTP verbs.
 It can help to test client devices against a mock server both manually and by using automated tests.
 All this is achieved by an easy to use user interface that allows a user to specify a URL to mock, set the return HTTP status, headers and last but not the least the response body.
+Mocking bird is slightly different from conventional mocking frameworks in that most of its features can be used even by non-programmers who have got a basic knowledge of HTTP structure (headers, status codes & body).

 Images can be served using custom urls defined withing the mock server.
 Facility to upload the images is also provided.
-Mocking also becomes super easy if there are existing API endpoints that return data, this can be just cloned via the GET button on the home page and then modified.
+Mocking can becomes super easy if there are existing API endpoints that return data, existing API responses be cloned via the GET button on the home page and then modified (as of now if the API that require no client configuration are supported for cloning).

 The cloning feature can be used if there is existing data available that can be retrieved via HTTP GET requests, this can be quickly cloned into the mock database and then modified.